top of page

 The Supplemental Nutrition Assistance Program (SNAP) is the nation’s largest anti-hunger program.
 It provides low-income families with an EBT card that can be used, like a debit card, to buy food at grocery stores and farmers markets.
 We’re working to connect people who need this important program.
 Help us eliminate hunger in Tennessee by becoming a SNAP Access Partner.

 Child nutrition programs are vitally important to ensuring Tennessee children have access to healthy meals during the school year through the National School Lunch Program, the School Breakfast Program, and the Child and Adult Care Food Program.
 During the summer months, child hunger often spikes, when children lose access to school meals.
 The Summer Food Service Program is crucial to addressing summer hunger among Tennessee children.
-The Pandemic EBT program is the most recent program designed to support families that were impacted during the pandemic.
+The Summer EBT program is the most recent program designed to support families coming out of the pandemic.

 The Special Supplemental Nutrition Program for Women, Infant, and Children (WIC) is a federal nutrition program that serves low-income pregnant, postpartum and breastfeeding women, infants and children until age 5.
 It provides nutritious foods, nutrition education, breastfeeding support and referrals to other health services.
 In Tennessee, WIC are loaded and can be used to buy food from approved grocery stores and farmers markets.
 Learn how you can help increase WIC participation.